Advertisement

 How long is the wait at Bucks County Housing Authority?

 Wait times at Bucks County Housing Authority depend on demand in Doylestown, funding levels, and your priority status.
 With approximately 4,346 assisted housing units, turnover determines how quickly the list moves.
-The most recent status change we tracked was on May 31, 2026 when the Public Housing list changed from "open" to "closed."
+The most recent status change we tracked was on July 4, 2026 when the Mainstream list changed from "closed" to "open."
 Families with children, elderly applicants, and disabled individuals may receive priority placement.
 Contact Bucks County Housing Authority directly for current estimated wait times.

 Can I apply to other housing authorities while on this waitlist?